 Students of associate's degree programs may participate in outdoor experiences in addition to studying agricultural science and automated irrigation systems.
 Other areas of study include basic electricity and motor control principles.
-Career advancement may be an option for students who also decide to pursue relevant bachelor's degrees.

 Certificate in Irrigation Contracting and Management

 Certificate programs investigate water management, irrigation contracting and landscape management technology.
 Within these programs, students gain the practical skills necessary to succeed in the irrigation and agricultural industry.
 Courses focus on agricultural technologies, landscaping tutorials and business practices.
 Topics of discussion include: